 SUMMARY

 Requests from faculty to administratively withdraw students will be submitted to Registration and Records by the end of the second week that the class meets.
-Students registered for courses that are in progress and do not successfully complete that course/prerequisite will be dropped from the registered course by Registration and Records.
+Students who are currently enrolled registered for courses that are in progress and who do not successfully complete that course/prerequisite will be administratively withdrawn from the registered course by Registration and Records.
+New (proposed language): Due to the enforcement of pre-requisites, students who are currently registered for a section (e.g. MTH 111) and do not pass the pre-requisite (e.g. MTH 095) will be administratively withdrawn from the currently registered course (e.g. MTH 111) by the Registration and Records Office.

 STANDARD